 - NOTE - I’ve taken some liberties with terminology and simplification of concepts to the point of being marginally incorrect.
 This was done in the name of making the subject more easily readable to someone with minimal pre-requisite knowledge.
 Feel free to point out any errors, but also be aware that some minor things were intentionally twisted slightly to make the concept more easily digestible.

 This post took 22 hours to research, screenshot, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!

 If you have any questions or comments, please comment below!
 I read every comment and respond to most.